Gershwin Theatre: 1980s

 In 1980, the Uris mostly hosted performances by ballet companies.
 The following January, the New York Shakespeare Festival produced Gilbert & Sullivan's The Pirates of Penzance, which relocated to the Minskoff in August 1981.
 This was followed immediately afterward by a revival of Lerner and Loewe's My Fair Lady, with Rex Harrison, which lasted 124 performances.
 That November, the musical Annie transferred to the Uris; it ran for over a year, concluding its run of 2,377 performances there.
 Next, Nureyev performed with the Boston Ballet in early 1983, and the Houston Grand Opera presented Jerome Kern and Oscar Hammerstein II's musical Show Boat that April.
 At that time, Tony Awards producer Alexander H. Cohen announced that the 37th Tony Awards ceremony would be hosted there and that the Uris would be renamed after musical-writing brothers Ira and George Gershwin.
 During the ceremony on June 5, 1983, the theater was rededicated.
 Show Boat closed shortly thereafter and was followed in July by Mame, featuring Lansbury.

 The Gershwin hosted a memorial for Ira Gershwin after he died in August 1983, two months after the theater's renaming.
 The theater continued to face issues with booking extended runs of large musicals.
 In January 1984, Nederlander announced he would again use it as a concert hall for a year.
 This time, the theater hosted performances from Shirley MacLaine; Twyla Tharp; Rudolf Nureyev; and Gladys Knight & the Pips with Kashif.
 In addition, the theater hosted the 38th Tony Awards in June 1984.
 The Royal Shakespeare Company presented Much Ado about Nothing and Cyrano de Bergerac in repertory for ten weeks starting in October 1984.
 The theater was acoustically modified for these plays, as it was the first time the theater had hosted straight plays.
 This was followed in early 1985 by concert appearances from Patti LaBelle and Smokey Robinson.
 Next, the musical Singin' in the Rain opened in July 1985 and ran for 367 performances over the next ten months.

 After Andrew Lloyd Webber's musical Starlight Express was announced for the theater in mid-1986, the theater was renovated to accommodate the technologically complex set.
-Starlight opened in March 1987 and ran for two years, closing at a loss despite critical acclaim.
+Starlight opened in March 1987 and ran for two years, closing at a loss.
 Afterward, the Nederlanders announced plans to use the Gershwin as a concert hall for the 1989–1990 season.
 At the time, six of the Nederlanders' nine Broadway theaters were dark, and there was a shortage of new musicals.
 Only one live performance happened this time: a set of concerts by Barry Manilow in mid-1989.
 That November, the musical comedy Meet Me in St. Louis opened, running for 253 performances.